nxp-mcuxpresso/mcuxsdk-examples/wifi_examples/wifi_httpsrv/readme.md

     - No parity
     - One stop bit
     - No flow control
 3. Connect the Wi-Fi module.
+Refer to readme_modules.txt and the [Supported boards](#supported-boards) section.
 4. Set symbols WIFI_SSID and WIFI_PASSWORD to match settings of your network prior building of example.
 5. Download the program to the target board.
 6. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.